rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

 <details id=1 open>
 <summary><h2>Step 1: Configure OIDC in Azure</h2></summary>

-_Welcome to "GitHub actions workflow with OIDC based authentication against Azure"! :wave:_
+_Welcome to "GitHub Actions workflow with OIDC based authentication against Azure"! :wave:_

 In this step you'll configure OIDC in your Azure tenant.